SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CustomTypes.rst

 ..
 QUESTION: This isn't strictly true.
 Functions are reference types too.
    Does this matter for the point I'm making here?

+..
+TODO: reiterate here that arrays and dictionaries are value types rather than reference types, and demonstrate what that means for the values they store when they themselves are value types or reference types.

 .. _CustomTypes_Pointers:

 Pointers